CNA-Tech/Apps-on-PKS/prometheus/README.md

  Once port-forwarding is enabled, you can access the promethus UI using http://127.0.0.1:9090

 * For the Grafana dashboard access, the ingress controller is set up to route based on the incoming URL.
-To reach the correct Grafana endpoint, we must pass the entire FQDN and file path to the ingress controller.
-FQDN (grafana.test.example.com) must be resolvable to an IP.
+To reach the correct Grafana endpoint, we must use the Fully Qualifeid Domain Name (FQDN) and file path to the ingress controller.
+In our example, FQDN (grafana.test.example.com) must be resolvable to an IP.
 To find the external IP address of the Grafana service

     `kubectl get svc -n monitoring | grep  quickstart-nginx-ingress-controller | awk '{print $4}' | awk -F , '{print $1}'`

 In a production environment, you would register external IP to FQDN mapping in a DNS server.
-In a pre-production development environment, it's easiest to create a temporary lookup entry in your /etc/hosts file.
+Alternatively, for a pre-production development environment, you can create a temporary lookup entry in your /etc/hosts file.

-* paste `https://grafana.test.example.com/` into a web browser -  Username/Password: admin/VMware1!.
+* To access Grafana, enter `https://grafana.test.example.com/` in a web browser -  Username/Password: admin/VMware1!.